DevrajParmarr/DevrajParmarr/README.md

 ---

 # Hi there, I'm Devraj Parmar! 👋

-🎓 I'm currently a student at **SGSITS, Batch S026**, pursuing my degree in **Computer Science and Engineering**.

-🎮 **Interests**:
+## About Me

+🎓 **Current Student**: SGSITS INDORE, Batch 2026
+**Branch**: Computer Science and Engineering

+## Interests

 - **Game Development**: Crafting immersive experiences and learning the art of game design.
 - **Web Development**: Building responsive and user-friendly websites.
 - **Data Structures & Algorithms**: Solving complex problems and optimizing code.

-🚀 **Currently Exploring**: Always excited to dive into new technologies and keep up with the latest trends in the tech world.

-💡 I’m passionate about learning and growing in the fields of game development, web development, and software engineering.
-I love to experiment with new frameworks, tools, and languages to expand my skill set.
+- **Exploring New Technologies**: Constantly diving into the latest tools and trends in tech.

+## What I'm Working On

+🚀 Currently exploring new technologies and expanding my knowledge in web development, and software engineering.

+## Connect With Me

+Feel free to check out my repositories and connect with me to collaborate or discuss any exciting projects!

 ---